 This generation with a family background in the Dutch East Indies sometimes learned the stories of yore from their grandparents.
 Poet, thespian and performance poet Ellen Deckwitz (37) processed these in her new volume of poetry, Hogere Natuurkunde (Higher Physics).
 When she was a child, her "grandmother of steel", Grandma Koos, lived next door and told her about her experiences in the Japanese internment camps from 1942 to 1945.

-Deckwitz appears alongside a generational contemporary: the writer, performer and musician Robin Block (38).
+Deckwitz appears alongside a generational contemporary: poet, musician and theatre maker Robin Block (38).
 His grandparents fled the Dutch East Indies in 1949.
 They crossed the ocean to build a new life in the Netherlands, a country of which they were official citizens, but where they had never set foot and which did not provide a warm welcome.
 Block tells their stories via text and music.

 The jubilee edition of the festival has a special focus on liberation and, more specifically, on the decolonization of Western thought.
 How free is our mind, what does freedom mean, and are we truly free or caught in the framework of our culture, society and history?
 This theme connects the festival with its beginnings, when it focused on the relationship between the Netherlands and Indonesia, Surinam, the Antilles and South Africa.